Comfortable recovery mastectomy pillow

 Cancer can result in many different types of surgery including a mastectomy, breast reconstruction, breast augmentation and breast reduction.
 Post surgery you may find it very difficult to get comfortable in bed or when lying down, particularly when on your stomach.

 The Billow Pillow is a functional pillow that helps provide relief from the discomfort you may experience when lying down, particularly for long durations.
-Designed by breast cancer survivor who herself underwent a double mastectomy, it offers support for your breasts, back, under arm and neck.
-The Billow Pillow’s patent pending ergonomic design will help aid rest by providing you with luxurious comfort in multiple positions.
+Designed by thyroid cancer survivor Marnie Rustemeyer, who underwent a preventative double mastectomy, the Billow Pillow offers support for your breasts, back, underarm and neck.
+The Billow Pillow’s patent-pending ergonomic design will help aid rest by providing you with luxurious comfort in multiple positions.

 Depressed area for the breasts provides a soft and supportive experience post-surgery